A tax form all employees should receive from their employers

 Box 3 is the income you earned that is subject to Social Security taxes.
 Social Security tax only applies to up to $142,800 of your wages in 2021 (known as the wage base limit), so if you earned more than that, the amount in your box 3 will be different than the amount in box 1.

 Box 4 shows how much Social Security tax your employer already withheld from your pay.
-The Social Security tax rate is 6.2%, so the most anyone should have in box 4 is $8,853.60.
+The Social Security tax rate is 6.2%, so the most anyone should have in box 4 for 2021 is $8,853.60.

 Box 6 shows how much Medicare tax was already withheld from your pay.
 How much Medicare tax you need to pay is based on two values: 1.45% of your wages (this is the basic Medicare tax rate) plus the Additional Medicare Tax, which is 0.9% on any wages above $200,000.
 If you are subject to the additional surtax, you’ll have to complete Form 8959, Additional Medicare Tax, with your tax return.